InfiniteSwerve/THingymablog/blog/Blog Posts/about_princples.md

 That's pretty abstract, here's an example of a principle:

-###Quality- Every ##What are Principles?'

-I use principles to try and average my habitual behavior towards actions which increase my long-term goal fulfillment.

-That's pretty abstract, here's an example of a principle:

 ###Quality- Every movement of my mind will be precise, exacting and deliberate.

 Quality is about control and the groundwork for my behavior in general.
 It says that in a given situation I should be entirely in control of and have access to awareness of the movements that my mind is making.